yuvalturg/RAG/docs/local_setup_guide.md

 podman ps
 ```

 Note:  Another option is to connect to a remote Llama Stack Service.
-Based on the instructions of this kickstart, you should have one running in cluster and you can use `oc port-forward` to make it available on localhost.
+Based on the instructions of this quickstart, you should have one running in cluster and you can use `oc port-forward` to make it available on localhost.

 ```bash
 oc get services -l app.kubernetes.io/name=llamastack